-2012 2011 2012 2011 (\$ in millions) pension efits Other post ben retirement efits Total contributions to defined benefit pension and other postretirement benefit plans 347 305 15 16 Of which, discretionary contributions to defined benefit pension plans 83 36
+2013 2012 2013 2012 (\$ in millions) Defined pension benefits Other postretiremen benefits Total contributions to defined benefit pension and other postretirement benefit plans 403 347 15 15 Of which, discretionary contributions to defined benefit pension plans 164 83

-In 2012, the discretionary contributions included non-cash contributions of \$42 million of available-for-sale securities to the Company's pension plans in the U.K. and the U.S.
+In 2013, the discretionary contributions included non-cash contributions totaling \$160 million of available-for-sale debt securities to certain of the Company's pension plans in Germany and the United Kingdom.
+In 2012, the discretionary contributions included non-cash contributions totaling \$42 million of available-for-sale securities to the Company's pension plans in the United Kingdom and the U.S.

-The Company expects to contribute approximately \$286 million to its defined benefit pension plans in 2013, of which discretionary contributions are \$44 million.
-All 2013 discretionary contributions are expected to be non-cash contributions.
-The Company expects to contribute approximately \$20 million to its other postretirement benefit plans in 2013.
+The Company expects to contribute approximately \$310 million, including \$75 million of discretionary contributions, to its defined benefit pension plans in 2014. \$25 million of the 2014 discretionary contributions are expected to be non-cash contributions.
+The Company expects to contribute approximately \$18 million to its other postretirement benefit plans in 2014.

-The Company also maintains a number of defined contribution plans.
-The expense for these plans was \$220 million, \$144 million and \$97 million in 2012, 2011 and 2010, respectively.
+The Company also contributes to a number of defined contribution plans.
+The aggregate expense for these plans was \$243 million, \$220 million and \$144 million in 2013, 2012 and 2011, respectively.
+Contributions to multi-employer plans were not significant in 2013, 2012 and 2011.